w3f/research/docs/team_members/jeff.md

 </center>

-Jeff Burdges is an applied cryptography researcher at Parity, where he focuses on cryptographic solutions for decentralized and privacy-preserving protocols.
+Jeffrey Burdges is an applied cryptography researcher at Parity, where he focuses on cryptographic solutions for decentralized and privacy-preserving protocols.

 **Research Areas.** Jeff's work includes collaborative randomness, specialized signature schemes such as verifiable random functions (VRFs) or anonymous credentials, as well as increasing exploration into zero-knowledge proofs and incentive or mechanism design using VRFs.
 He also researches peer-to-peer private messaging systems that utilize mix networks.